Syften alternative · Updated August 2026

 Which one has wider source coverage?

 They overlap heavily and each has an edge.
 Syften casts a very wide community net that includes places EaseClaw does not watch, such as Slack communities, podcasts and YouTube.
-EaseClaw covers eleven sources with a free backbone of Hacker News, Stack Overflow and GitHub, plus X, Quora, Indie Hackers, Product Hunt, Medium, LinkedIn and the open web.
+EaseClaw covers twelve sources with a free backbone of Hacker News, Stack Overflow and GitHub, plus X, Quora, Indie Hackers, Product Hunt, Trustpilot, Medium, LinkedIn and the open web.
 If raw breadth of communities is your priority, Syften is strong there.

 Will EaseClaw post or reply for me?